-Nepal the country of Mount Everest (tallest peak in the world) is famous for its towering Himalayas and its rich history and cultural diversity, where its architecture tells the story of artistic mastery.
+Nepal, the country of Mount Everest (the tallest peak in the world), is famous for its towering Himalayas, rich history, and cultural diversity.
+Its architecture tells the story of artistic mastery.
 Among various types of architecture in Nepal, the Pagoda style has its unique place because of its rich history, culture, and artistic values.

 Table of Contents